adnanbezerra/clean-code-javascript-PT/README.md

   // ...
 }

-// Bad because Employees "have" tax data.
-EmployeeTaxData is not a type of Employee class EmployeeTaxData extends Employee {
+// Bad because empregados "have" tax data. empregadoTaxData is not a type of empregado class empregadoTaxData extends empregado {
   constructor(ssn, salary) {
     super();
     this.ssn = ssn;